grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/HelmTests.md

 ## Pre-install, pre-upgrade validation

 Before every install or upgrade, the chart deploys a Pod with the Grafana Agent and a ConfigMap with the generated configurations.
 The Pod inspects the configuration files, and validates their syntax and some internal structure.
 If the configuration is found to be invalid, the install or upgrade is stopped.

 Change the settings for this validation in the `configValidator` section of the values file.

-## Data Test
+## Data test

+This test is useful for validating that the complete end-to-end journey for the data is successful.
 When `helm test` is run, a Job is created that can send queries to the various data sources to ensure that expected data has been delivered.
-This is useful for validating that the complete end-to-end journey for the data is successful.
-Some queries are built-in, others can be added in the `test.extraQueries` section.
+Some queries are built-in, and you can add others in the `test.extraQueries` section.

 Note that in order for this to work, the credentials for each data source needs the ability to query data.
 For example, if sending data to Grafana Cloud, some
 [Access Policy Tokens](https://grafana.com/docs/grafana-cloud/account-management/authentication-and-permissions/access-policies/)
 do not contain the `<dataType>:read` scope for reading data from the data source.
-You must either grant that scope, or create new tokens with that scope.
+You must either grant that

 ### Default queries